payalazelaya/new-honor-capstone/src/content/posts/2023-03-28-projects-and-apps-transforming-the-aspirations-of-students.md

 F﻿or Chile's story, they're also a country that's significantly advanced in education due to its students receiving the highest scores on reading, math, and science exams.
 Even though students perform very well on standardized exams in charge by the OECD, their performance is still well below the OECD average.
 Thus, researchers ask if the dynamic use of computer technology could make up for increasing student performance on exams.

 M﻿any positive outcomes have been drawn out from implementing computer labs within schools, such as that in the capital of Chile, Santiago, for example.
 Within the poorer areas of Santiago, 11 public elementary schools set up computer labs for 4th graders to have twice-weekly lab sessions to study math through online programs.
 Even with the basic use of computer labs at the disposal of students, it can make a difference in their performance on standardized exams, but also let educators explore online programs to enhance students' learning in more fun ways.
 An online program that became popular with these students is called Espiral Magico, or Spiral Magic in English.
 Espiral Magico is a math board game that got students engaged in tackling math problems through group competitions and bonding with each other over the game because of the excitement they felt while being involved in the game.
+What made the game even more intriguing was the setting the students were placed in,